 Again, this is something that your virtual assistant will have the skills to do, so you won’t have to worry about it in the slightest.
 Hiring a virtual assistant to run the technical side of your webinar will ensure that, if something goes slightly wrong, you can still keep going with your presentation while they take care of things behind the scenes.
-I do the tech for all of my clients’ webinars and they always tell me it’s one of the best parts of working with me.
-I handle the slides, chat, handing out worksheets, presenting quizzes/polls and even take notes on questions that the audience.
-At the end of every webinar, I debrief my client and give them feedback on what worked really well, and where they can improve for next time.
+I do the tech for all of my clients’ webinars, and they always tell me it’s one of the best parts of working with me.
+I handle the slides, chat, hand out worksheets, present quizzes/polls, and even take notes on questions that the audience.
+At the end of every webinar, I debrief my client and give them feedback on what worked really well and where they can improve for next time.

 Stage Five – Pre-Webinar – 1 Week Out

 It’s starting to get close, so it’s time to practice!

 You want to do a dry run of your webinar to ensure that all of the pieces are there.
 You need to do a test of all audio and video, along with your slide progression.
 In show business, they call this a dress rehearsal!
 And please, please, please don’t wait until the day of the webinar to set up your equipment.
 Several years ago, a client decided to order a new webcam and didn’t hook it up until the morning of the webinar.
 The webcam wasn’t compatible with her computer.
 Luckily she was able to use the webcam she had, but it could have been a huge disaster!